OLDE ENGLISH DISTRICT, SC

 The Catawba Cultural Preservation Project Center maintains a collection of historic American Indian displays and artifacts.
 The old reservation schoolhouse features numerous displays plus a craft store.
 A nature trail takes you down to an archaeological site, a Native American garden, and a reconstructed bark house.
 At the end of the trail you can get a magnificent view of the Catawba River.

-A bit further south you’ll find Bob Doster's Backstreet Studio, Gallery and Garden, located in Downtown Lancaster.
+A bit further south down the street from Native American Studies Center you’ll find Bob Doster's Backstreet Studio, Gallery and Garden, located in Downtown Lancaster.
 The artist has been providing artwork/educational programs/arts resources to individuals, non-profit & governmental organizations, schools & corporations for more than thirty years.
 His work is fascinating and attractive.

 More afternoon possibilities include recreation, including water sports and walking trails, ATV trails and cycling paths.

 Depending on your choice of accommodations, you may want to eat in and enjoy a gourmet start to your day.
-Two more options have been touted by Southern Living among their five best breakfasts in SC.
+Two more options offer great possibilities to help you start your day in a tasty way.